What is Dental Sedation?

 Patient reviews and dental observations allow us to say that the action of the gas mixture ends immediately after removing the mask.
 If we talk about the IV method of sedation, used in adults, the way out of it lasts from thirty minutes to an hour.

-After getting out of sedation, there are no unpleasant sensations or bad health feeling, a person feels rested.
+After getting out of sedation, there are no unpleasant sensations or bad health feelings, a person feels rested.
 Blurred memories may arise, or they may not be at all.

 The main advantages of sedation include: